AzeemIqbal/GettingProject1/README.md

 To use, extract the folder to desired location and place run_analysis.R into the UCI HAR Dataset folder.
 Source the R script, and execute the run() function to obtain the cleaned data set

+If you have downloaded the clean data set as a text file, use read.table() in R with header=TRUE